Mental health crisis

 Website: www.thesilverline.org.uk

-A pocket suicide prevention resource for the UK, packed full of useful information and tools to help you stay safe in crisis.
+Stay Alive App is a suicide prevention resource for the UK, packed full of useful information and tools to help you stay safe in crisis.
 You can use it if you are having thoughts of suicide or if you are concerned about someone else who may be considering suicide.
-The app can be accessed through the Apple Store, Google Play and downloaded as a pdf.
+The app can be accessed through the Apple Store, Google Play or downloaded as a pdf from the Grassroot Suicide Prevention website.

 For carers: